notepad-plus-plus/npp-usermanual/content/docs/views.md

 2 | ![](../images/view-rotate-2.png) | TOP:"File A", BOTTOM:"File B"
 3 | ![](../images/view-rotate-3.png) | RIGHT:"File A", LEFT:"File B"
 4 | ![](../images/view-rotate-4.png) | BOTTOM:"File A", TOP:"File B"

+If there's only one View visible, dragging from the tab bar into the current View's editor panel will pop up a context menu that allows either moving or cloning to the other View as well.
+Other ways to interact with the tab bar and Views can be found in [Other Resources > Tabs](../other-resources/#tabs).

+### Move / Clone to New Instance

+If the current file is currently not modified (so no unsaved changes), you can also either **Move to New Instance** or **Clone to New Instance**, which will move the active file from this instance to a new instance of Notepad++ (that is, a separate window rather than just another panel in the current window), or make this file open in _both_ the current Notepad++ _and_ a new instance of Notepad++.
+This will work to create a new instance of Notepad++ even if the [**Settings > Preferences > Multi-Instance**](../preferences/#multi-instance) is set to "mono-instance".

 ## Tab